Unsold Auction Property

 Inability To View The Property

 A final reason for an unsold auction property is that buyers have not had the opportunity to inspect the property.
-The provisional reserve range can be adjusted based on the interest shown during the marketing period.

 Although looking through the property pack gives buyers an idea of the dimensions and specifications of the property, it is not the same as viewing the property in person.